 Rule-based Attack Limitations and Countermeasures

-Rule-based attacks can be highly effective, but their success depends on the quality and comprehensiveness of the rule sets being used.
-If a password doesn’t conform to any of the rules, it’s unlikely to be cracked using this method.
+Rule-based attacks can be highly effective, but their success depends on the quality and comprehensiveness of the used rule sets.
+If a password doesn’t conform to the rules, it’s unlikely to be cracked using this method.

 As with other password attack types, the best defense against rule-based attacks is to use strong, unique passwords that don’t rely on dictionary words or easily guessable patterns.
 Implementing account lockout policies, CAPTCHAs, and rate-limiting mechanisms can also help deter automated password-guessing attempts.